 This is my number one free site that I will go to first before I end up going to the paid sites.

-In my opinion it is definitely worth going to as I have found many useful records about my ancestors on this site.
+In my opinion, it is worth going to as I have found many useful records about my ancestors on this site.

 However, even though I can get records for free on this site there is one downside to the site.